-Mahalabia was originally a Persian dessert which was popularized by Arabs in the Middle Ages, and is now enjoyed in Syria, Turkey, Israel, and many other countries.
-As a result, you may see it spelled many ways: muhallebi in Turkish, mahallabi or muhallabiyyat (مهلبية) in Arabic, malabi (מלבי) in Hebrew, and mahalepi (μαχαλλεπί) in Cypriot Greek.
-It also goes by the name bahaṭṭa.
-This elegant dessert takes just three ingredients at its simplest, and it’s very easy to make vegan muhallebi too.
-Please see the History of Muhallebi section below to learn more about this recipe’s interesting past and the reason for its name!
+Muhallebi was originally a Persian dessert which was popularized by Arabs in the Middle Ages, and is now enjoyed in Syria, Turkey, Israel, and many other countries.
+It has many names: Muhallebi in Turkish, Mahalabia (مهلبية) in Arabic, Malabi (מלבי) in Hebrew, and Mahalepi (μαχαλλεπί) in Cypriot Greek.
+It also goes by the name Bahaṭṭa.
+This elegant vegan dessert takes just three ingredients at its simplest.

 The Medieval Roots of Almond Milk

 Since almond milk is fashionable and trendy these days, it’s natural to think of it as a 21st century millennial sort of thing.
-But it actually has a very long and international history.
-Almond milk was used as far back as the 13th century in the Levant, where almonds are native plants.
+But it actually has a long and international history.
+Almond milk was used as far back as the 13th century in the Levant, where almonds grow native.

 Almond milk was also popular among upper-class Christians in Europe.
-According to Charles Perry in the book Medieval Arab Cookery, it was a “luxurious, high-status food that could be indulged in during Lent,” which by the Middle Ages prohibited consumption of cow’s milk.
+According to Charles Perry in the book Medieval Arab Cookery, it was a “luxurious, high-status food that could be indulged in during Lent,” since dairy was prohibited during Lent.

-Given the almond’s origins in Iran and its use in so many medieval Arab and European recipes, almond milk is my plant-based milk of choice for this muhallebi recipe!
-I also think it’s very apropos that BOHOMYLK’s Super Almond milk is made with Spanish almonds.
-As we’ll see below, Spain was a part of the Arab Caliphate at the time this recipe was invented, and one of the oldest muhallabiyya recipes even comes from a Spanish author.
+Given the almond’s origins in Iran and its use in so many medieval Arab and European recipes, almond milk is my preferred milk for this vegan muhallebi recipe!
+It’s also very apropos that many almond milks are made with Spanish almonds.
+As we’ll see below, Spain was a part of the Arab Caliphate at the time this recipe was created.
+One of the oldest mahalabia recipes even comes from a Spanish author.

 History of Muhallebi

-The origins of muhallebi or mahalabia go all the way back to the 7th century, a tumultous time in the world of the Eastern Mediterranean.
-The Persians, who had been the reigning power in much of the region for centuries, were on the decline, and would soon be replaced by the first of a series of caliphates (Islamic empires) that would dominate the Middle East, parts of Southern Europe, and North Africa, for centuries.
+The origins of muhallebi or mahalabia go all the way back to the 7th century.
+This was a tumultous time in the world of the Eastern Mediterranean.
+The Persians, who had been the reigning power in much of the region for centuries, were on the decline.
+They were soon supplanted by the first of a series of caliphates (Islamic empires).
+These caliphates would dominate the Middle East, parts of Southern Europe, and North Africa, for centuries.
 One of the areas under Arab Muslim rule was Spain, and it’s from here that we get the origin story of muhallebi.

-According to an old Islamic cookbook from Andalusia, Spain, muhallabiyya was first presented by a 7th-century Persian cook to an Arab general.
+According to an old Islamic cookbook written in Andalusia, Spain: Muhallabiyya was first presented by a 7th-century Persian cook to an Arab general.
 The general’s name was Muhallab, and yeah, you can imagine that he must’ve really liked the dish to name it after himself.